 Exporting Medical Devices FAQs

-In March 2013, CECATS was enhanced to allow submission of requests for certificates of exportability under sections 801(e)(1) and 802 of Chapter VIII of the Federal Food, Drug, and Cosmetic Act.
+In March 2013, CECATS was enhanced to allow manufacturers to submit requests for Certificates of Exportability under sections 801(e)(1) and 802 of Chapter VIII of the Federal Food, Drug, and Cosmetic Act.

-In February 2014, CDRH announced a series of CECATS enhancements.
-As a result of these actions CECATS users will now be able to make changes to their application prior to review, upload additional documents such as mailing labels, and copy export certificates requested under sections 801 and 802.
+In February 2014, CDRH made a series of enhancements which allowed users to make changes to an application prior to review, upload additional documents such as mailing labels, and clone export certificates requested under sections 801 and 802.

-In September 2014, additional enhancements now allow firms to submit requests for Non-Clinical Research Use Only certificates via CECATS.
-In addition, contract manufacturers can be added to Certificate of Exportability in section 3, but will not appear on the certificates.
+In September 2014, we made additional enhancements to allow manufacturers to submit requests for Non-Clinical Research Use Only certificates via CECATS.

-On February 10, 2015, the FDA added the ability to request Export Permit Letters and Simple Notifications can be submitted via CECATS.
+On February 10, 2015, the FDA added the ability to request Export Permit Letters and Simple Notifications via CECATS.

 If you need assistance on an export specific matter, please send an email to email@example.com or call 301-796-7400 and press option #3.